 - The instructor is Marty Kaplan.

-- This studio arts program is in-person.
-CDC and Smithsonian COVID-19 guidelines in effect at the time of the program will be followed.
+- This studio arts program is in person and will not be recorded.